Franz Marc: Early life

 Franz Marc was born in 1880 in Munich, the then capital of the Kingdom of Bavaria.
 His father, Wilhelm Marc, was a professional landscape painter; his mother, Sophie, was a homemaker and a devout, socially liberal Calvinist.
 At the age of 17 Marc wanted to study theology, as his older brother Paul had.
-Two years later, however, he enrolled in the arts program of Munich University.
+Two years later, however, he enrolled in the arts program of the Ludwig-Maximilians-Universität München.
 He was first required to serve in the military for a year, after which, in 1900, he began studies instead at the Academy of Fine Arts, Munich, where his teachers included Gabriel von Hackl and Wilhelm von Diez.
 In 1903 and 1907, he spent time in France, particularly in Paris, visiting the museums in the city and copying many paintings, a traditional way for artists to study and develop technique.
 In Paris, Marc frequented artistic circles, meeting numerous artists and the actress Sarah Bernhardt.
 He discovered a strong affinity for the work of painter Vincent van Gogh.
-After the 1903 trip, he ceased attending the Academy of Fine Arts.

-During his 20s, Marc was involved in a number of stormy relationships, including an affair lasting for many years with Annette Von Eckhardt, a married antique dealer nine years his senior.
+During his 20s, Marc was involved in a number of stormy relationships, including an affair lasting for many years with Annette von Eckhardt, a married antique dealer nine years his senior.
 He married twice, first to Marie Schnür, then to Maria Franck; both were artists.